Loderian/Activities/README.txt

 = 1.0.3 =

-* Feature: Clicking names in the activity report will now show a box where you can edit user data
+* Feature: Clicking names in the activity report will now show a box where you can edit user info
 * Feature: Added a *Make default* button to the report settings box
 * Feature: Added buttons to check and uncheck session boxes of a selected number
 * Enhancement: Report checkboxes are now saved